Arenado completes cycle with game-winning homer for Rockies - News 12 Now

 Carlos Estevez (4-0), called up from the minors before the game, struck out one batter in the ninth for the win.

-Trevor Story and Pat Valaika went deep in the seventh to give Colorado a 3-2 edge after Brandon Crawford’s two-run homer in the fifth had given the Giants a 2-0 advantage.
+Trevor Story and Pat Valaika went deep in the seventh to give Colorado a 3-2 edge after Brandon Crawford’s two-run homer in the fifth put the Giants ahead.

 TRAINER’S ROOM